Click on the + symbol to see details for each committee. If you’re interested in serving on a committee, please click here.

 The Public Policy Committee is a formal group that meets monthly to develop VBSR’s policy and positions and works closely with the Public Policy Manager and the VBSR Board.
 The board appoints public policy committee members from within the VBSR membership.

-The VBSR Policy Issues Group is an informal group of members interested in learning about or participating in VBSR’s policy work.
-We always encourage new contributors to join our Policy Issues Group.
-Members help shape public policy, receive regular emails during the legislative session, are called upon to testify, write letters to the editor and/or attend public hearings.
-The Policy Issues Group is open to all VBSR Members.
+VBSR Policy Issues Groups are informal groups of members interested in learning about or participating in advocacy regarding a particular policy issue.
+All VBSR members are eligible, and new members are always welcome.
+Members help shape public policy, receive regular updates during the legislative session, are called upon to take action to influence a particular issue, including testifying, writing letters to the editor and/or op-eds, and other actions.

-The Executive Committee members are elected by the board, and the committee includes board officers and the previous chairperson.
+The Executive Committee is comprised of board officers and the previous chairperson, elected by the board.
 It meets between board meetings and can make decisions for the board except for policy decisions.
 Terms are for two years, and members can serve up to two consecutive terms.
-The committee is reaffirmed at the end of each odd year (i.e. 2015, 2017 etc.).

 In addition to crafting delicious, world-renowned beer, The Alchemist is committed to the environment, its employees and the community at large.
 As a certified B Corporation, The Alchemist is a recognized leader in waste reduction, responsible water use, and innovative technologies that minimize their environmental impact.